Louise Beavers: Career

-Beavers played Delilah in Imitation of Life (1934) in a dramatic role.
-Her character again plays a black housekeeper, but instead of the usual stereotypical comedic or purely functional role, Delilah's story line is a secondary parallel plot.
-The public reacted positively to Beavers's performance.
-It was not only a breakthrough for Beavers, but was also "the first time in American cinema history that a black woman's problems were given major emotional weight in a major Hollywood motion picture".
+After playing the role of Julia, the maid and mother figure to a young white woman, in Coquette (1929), Beavers gained more attention for her work and was able to transition to less stereotypical roles.
+Beavers played Delilah in Imitation of Life (1934), again in the role of a housekeeper, but, instead of the usual stereotypical comedic or purely functional role, Delilah's storyline constitutes a secondary parallel plot in which her problems are given considerable emotional gravity.
 Some in the media recognized the unfairness of Hollywood's double standard regarding race.
 A contributor to California Graphic Magazine wrote: "the Academy could not recognize Miss Beavers.
 She is black!"